archivesunleashed/docker-aut/CONTRIBUTING.md

 In order to help us understand and fix the bug it would be great if you could provide us with:

 1. The steps to reproduce the bug.
-This includes information about e.g. the warcbase version you were using, whether on a single node or cluster, etc.
+This includes information about e.g. the version you were using, whether on a single node or cluster, etc.
 2. The expected behavior.
 3. The actual, incorrect behavior.